 How long can cord blood be stored?

-The absolute length of time for the successful storage of cord blood has not been determined.
+The length of time cord blood can be stored for and then used successfully has not been determined.
 Under appropriate storage conditions, it may be possible to preserve the cells for many decades.

 Uses of stored cord blood

 Will public cord blood only be used in the UK?

 No. It can be used worldwide.
 Once the cord blood unit has been frozen, it will be stored until required.
 By consenting to bank your cord blood publicly, you are agreeing to its being registered on national and international databases such as the British Bone Marrow Registry, Bone Marrow Donors Worldwide and the European Marrow Donor Information System (EMDIS).
 Organisations worldwide can search these databases to find a suitable match for a patient who needs a stem cell transplant.

 Are there any limitations associated with the use of cord blood?

 Yes.
 The quantity and characteristics of cells in the cord blood unit influence how the cord blood unit may be used.
 For example, a transplant containing too few stem cells may fail.

 How likely is it that my child would need to use their stored cord blood?